Ashish-Basetty/sign-language-translator/README.md

 using a GPU on a windows machine with CUDA enabled, recommend doing so to enable realistic training times.
 Code should be found in .ipynb file.

 # Testing and Running Code
 Last two cells of .ipynb file run the model on a training image, and allow for active sign language detection in another window.
-Run the code to use!
+Run the last code block to run the translator.

+# Demo
+Check out "signdemo_compressed.mp4" to see a demo of the model in action!